shipyardapp/Shipyard-Documentation/docs/tutorials/create-blueprint.md

 | Required?      | Yes                                                         |
 | Placeholder    | File type of the initial file that will be converted to CSV |

 7. Before we click Add Variable, we need to add the options that the user will have when selecting a file type.
-Click the **plus sign** to add the following select options:
+Click the **plus sign** next to Select Options 3 times to add the following select options:

 | Display Name | Reference Name |
 |--------------|----------------|